 Take part in our survey

 As a leading executive search firm, Ccentric believes in promoting diversity and inclusion.
-Data on various aspects of diversity is readily available therefore we have developed a brief anonymous survey which we invite you to participate in.
+Data on various aspects of diversity is not readily available therefore we have developed a brief anonymous survey which we invite you to participate in.

 The survey is totally voluntary and you only need to answer the specific questions you wish to.
 It will take no more than 5 minutes to complete.